 |commissioned by the Quintet of the Americas through the National Endowment for the Arts

-“For The Sparrows” was commissioned by the National Endowment for the Arts, based on a residency designed by the composer Judith Sainte-Croix.
-Tragically, Judith passed away before the commission came through and I was asked to take over, which I was honored to do in her memory.
-In essence, Judith, together with Barbara Oldham (hornist of the Quintet of the Americas),sssssss created the construct of the piece, putting all of the constituents together — I just had to write it the music, and quickly.
-I saw it as an opportunity to step into another composer’s world, while paying tribute to her and contributing something of my own.
-In the process of writing this piece I had the incredible privilege to interview seniors, workshop movements with enthusiastic children of local schools, and to lead an improvised happening with the Jackson Heights Orchestra on a sweltering July day.
+“For The Sparrows” was commissioned by the National Endowment for the Arts for a residency designed by the composer Judith Sainte-Croix.
+Tragically, Judith passed away weeks before the commission came through and I was asked to take over, which I was honored to do in her memory.
+In essence, Judith, together with Barbara Oldham (hornist of the Quintet of the Americas), created the construct of the piece, putting all of the constituents together — I just had to write the music, and quickly.
+I saw it as an opportunity to step into another composer’s world and contributing something of my own.
+In the process of writing this piece I had the incredible privilege to interview seniors, workshop movements with enthusiastic children of local schools, and lead an improvised “happening” with the Jackson Heights Orchestra on a sweltering July day.
 Judith Sainte-Croix loved spending time in nature, gathering her inspiration on long walks and meditations.
 Following her example, and as an avid cyclist, I biked to and from most of the residency activities from our apartment on the Upper West Side, some 10 miles away.

-The work is in four movements, which were written in the order of appearance.
+The work is in four movements, which were composed in the order of appearance.

-The second movement, for quintet and recorder students of PS69 was written with one challenge in mind: the students knew how to play only four notes –– could I write a tune using only four notes?
+The second movement, for quintet and recorder students of PS69, was written with a given challenge in mind: the students knew how to play only four notes –– could I compose a memorable tune using only four notes?
 During a workshop, Barbara Oldham suggested that we teach the kids the song of the White-Throated Sparrow, which uses two notes.
 The melody you’ll hear came from this inspiration.
 This movement also features an improvisation on the Native American Flute, an instrument previously owned and frequently played by Judith Sainte-Croix, which we used in our school workshops.

 With deepest gratitude to all involved,